 A link to read some of the key national statements made by the Government can be found below:

 non repayable grants

-Under the COVID-19 Job Retention Scheme HMRC will reimburse a business 80% of an employees wages up to the value of £2,500 per month.
+Under the COVID-19 Job Retention Scheme, which has now been extended until April 2021, HMRC will reimburse 80% towards an employees wages for hours not worked up to the value of £2,500 per month.